WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 :::details
 ### Coin Control

-Coin control is a must learn if you care about your privacy in Bitcoin.
+The possiblity for the user to manually select UTXO's.
-As can be understood from the name, this is a proper control of one's coins.
+It is mostly used for sending, so the user can select which UTXO's should be used as the inputs of the transaction.
 Read more: [Coin Control Best Practices](/FAQ/FAQ-UseWasabi.md#coin-control-best-practices)
 :::